Search

 • -ipv4 -ipv6

-Restrict what version of the IP protocol should be used (useful in the DNS case).
-If none is supplied, use both.
+Restricts what version of the IP protocol should be used (useful in the DNS case).
+If none are supplied, use both.

 • -nodefile [TEMPLATE:]NODEFILE (default: -)

-Output the cluster information in NODEFILE, with “-” meaning stdout.
+Outputs the cluster info in NODEFILE with “-” meaning stdout.
 If TEMPLATE is specified, it points to a go template used to format the node file.
-More information below.
+More info is below.

 • -once

-By default, varnish-discovery will monitor its source of information indefinitely, but with this option it only does it once before exiting.
-An non-zero return indicates an error during the run.
+By default, varnish-discovery will monitor its source of information indefinitely, but with this option, it only does it once before exiting.
+A non-zero return indicates an error during the run.

 • -proto PROTO (default: http)

-If the source of information doesn’t explicit the protocol used, we fallback to PROTO.
+If the source of information doesn’t explicate the protocol used, we fallback to PROTO.

 • -port PORT

-If the source of information doesn’t explicit the port used, we fallback to PORT.
-If port is omitted, it is inferred from the protocol, and if “0” is specified, the first port is used (useful in the kubernetes case).
+If the source of information doesn’t explicate the port used, we fallback to PORT.
+If the port is omitted, it’s inferred from the protocol.
+If “0” is specified, the first port is used (useful for Kubernetes).

 • -postupdate COMMAND